tamihiro/gobgp_grpc_demo/README.md

 ## About
 Demonstrates how gobgpd rib can be controlled via grpc from Python client.

-This example also takes advantage of gobgp's dynamic link library which can be loaded by a grpc client for easy serialization of arguments and decoding of responses.
+This example also takes advantage of gobgp's shared library which can be loaded by a grpc client for easy serialization of arguments and decoding of responses.

 ## Requirements